What is employee recognition?

 When you start making employee recognition a part of your workplace culture, you'll notice some big differences.
 If you don't, your business, employees and customers will pay the price.

-On an individual level, people will be more motivated and feel like their work is more meaningful.
+On an individual level, people will be more motivated and feel like their work is more meaningful (for instance, by implementing an employee incentive scheme.)
 That leads to a better workplace culture and improved teamwork.

 What it will eventually churn out is increased productivity and happier customers.
 Then, the whole cycle starts again - and it should never stop.